PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Related Work

-Specifically, MKLV~\cite{mklv} discovers that the sensitivity of Key and Value tensors are quite different, and the Key tensors are more sensitive to quantization than the Value tensors.
-Therefore, MKLV simply assigns a higher bit-width to Key tensors and a lower bit-width to Value tensors, respectively.
-WKVQuant~\cite{wkvquant} proposes to change the data flow of the previous KV Cache quantization by using the unquantized current Key and Value to calculate the attention operator and then quantize the current Key and Value.
-SKVQ~\cite{skvq} further improves the WKVQuant by using a sliding window to store the most recent 128 Key and Value features in FP16 format to reduce the cumulative quantization error.
+Specifically, MKLV~\cite{mklv} discovers that the sensitivity of Key and Value tensors are quite different, with the Key tensors being more sensitive to quantization than the Value tensors.
+Therefore, MKLV simply assigns a higher bit-width to Key tensors and a lower bit-width to Value tensors.
+WKVQuant~\cite{wkvquant} proposes to change the data flow of the previous KV Cache quantization by using the unquantized current Key and Value to calculate the attention operator, and then quantize the current Key and Value.
+SKVQ~\cite{skvq} further improves the WKVQuant by using a sliding window that stores the most recent 128 Key and Value features in floating-point format to reduce the cumulative quantization error.
 MiKV~\cite{mikv} is inspired by H2O~\cite{h2o} to use the heavy-hitter oracle to discover the important tokens in a higher bit-width and quantize the rest of the unimportant tokens into a lower bit-width.
 KIVI~\cite{kivi} discovers that the Value tensors are much flatter than Key tensors, and the outliers in Key tensors typically appear in certain channels.
-To this end, KIVI proposes to utilize per-channel quantization for Key Cache and per-token quantization for Value Cache in a group-wise manner to reduce the quantization error.
-RotateKV~\cite{rotatekv} combines the channel-wise equalization and the rotation-based equalization with Hadamard matrices to reduce the quantization error.
+To this end, KIVI utilizes per-channel quantization for Key Cache and per-token quantization for Value Cache in a group-wise manner to reduce the quantization error.
+RotateKV~\cite{rotatekv} combines the channel-wise equalization and the rotation-based equalization with Hadamard matrices to further reduce the quantization error.

-In this paper, we adopt effective strategies from prior work, consistently storing the first token in INT16 format and using a sliding window to preserve the most recent few tokens.
-To further reduce quantization errors, we introduce two novel improvements: (1) Progressive Quantization: We maximize memory utilization by initially storing KV Cache in higher precision.
-When the memory is full, we progressively reduce the bit-width to store more Keys and Values.
-(2) Block-wise Memory Allocation: When memory is large enough to store more tokens with higher bit-width, we will allocate more memory to those sensitive transformer blocks to preserve the performance.
+In this paper, we adopt effective strategies from prior work, such as storing the first token in INT16 and using a sliding window for recent tokens.
+To further reduce quantization errors, we propose two improvements: (1) Progressive Quantization – initially store KV cache in higher precision and gradually lower the bit-width as memory memory becomes saturated; (2) Block-wise Memory Allocation – allocate more memory to sensitive transformer blocks when capacity allows, thereby preserving performance.